Shantinatha: Literature

 The Shantinatha Charitra, by Acharya Ajitprabhasuri in 14th century, describes the life of the 16th Jain Tirthankara Shantinatha.
 This text is the oldest example of miniature painting and has been declared as a global treasure by UNESCO. * Santyastaka is a hymn in praise of Śāntinātha composed by Acharya Pujyapada in the fifth century.
-Shantipurana, written around the 10th century by Sri Ponna, is considered to be one of the three gems of Kannada literature.Ajitasanti or Ajita-Śhānti-stava composed by Acharya Nandisena, a seventh century Jain monk, a famous Shvetambar hymn, has alternate verses praising Ajitnatha and Shantinatha.
+Acharya Hemachandra's Trishashti-Shalakapurush-Charitra describes the previous births as well as the final birth of Shantinatha in detail as per the Śvetāmbara tradition.
+Shantipurana, written around the 10th century by Sri Ponna, is considered to be one of the three gems of Kannada literature.Ajitasanti or Ajita-Śhānti-stava composed by Acharya Nandisenasuri, a seventh century Jain monk, a famous Śvetāmbara hymn, has alternate verses praising Ajitnatha and Shantinatha.
 Mahapurusha Charitra, compiled by Merutunga in the 13th—14th centuries, talks about Shantinatha.
 Santikara was compiled by Munisundarasuri in the 15th century.